How to evaluate and compare credit card processing companies

 Security and fraud protection

 When it comes to security and fraud protection, only the best should be expected, because data breaches cost more than money — they can cost you your customers' loyalty, too.
-All transactional data should be protected with the most stringent security technology available, and your customers' payment data should be removed from all unwanted parties.
+All transactional data should be protected with the most stringent payment security technology available, and your customers' payment data should be removed from all unwanted parties.
 The processing company should protect against cardholder data breaches, fraudulent charges, and financial loss.
 When choosing a processor, make sure that they are fully PCI compliant.
 This is a required and fundamental security credential that all credit card processors must possess.

 When it comes to credit card processing companies, customer service is often overlooked; many times, payments are processed with ease and there is no doubt that the payment processing technology is working as long as you're receiving funds from your customers.
 But what happens if you hit some sort of snag or have a question?
 And what about setting up in-store payments and readers — how smoothly will that go?
 Before choosing a credit card payment processor, these questions should be looked into, and a credible payment processing company should be able to provide you with all of the information you need.